SaileshBK/Notes/Others/Setup Firewall in Ubuntu.md

 sudo ufw enable
 ~~~

-Check status and make sure it is active
+Check status and make sure it is active.